Work from home. It’s a benefit that an increasing number of employers are beginning to offer and implement.

 Be just as accessible as you would be in the office.
 Supporting your team and clients should be just as easy from home.

 Working from home is a great job perk.
 But never lose sight of the fact that it is still work.
 Your setting, not the quality of your work, is the only thing that should be different.

 Follow the tips above to ensure that you are being productive and set yourself up for success.

 And if you find yourself looking for a new employment opportunity, whether it be work from home or other, reach out to your nearest TERRA office and speak to a recruiter.
 They can help you find a job where you can be successful.

-We have offices in the Seattle-Puget Sound, Portland-Metro, Phoenix-Metro, and Denver-Metro areas.
-We’d love to help you find the right fit.
+We have offices in many locations and would love to help you find the right fit.